olus2000/PendriveForth/README.rst

 Nix/NixOS
 ---------

-If you're running NixOS, or using Nix on another x86_64-linux system, you can build the image with the included flake.
+If you're running NixOS_, or using Nix on another x86_64-linux system, you can build the image with the included flake.
 Make sure you have the nix command and flakes enabled, then run ``nix build github:olus2000/PendriveForth`` to build image and link the output to ``./result``.